ddobrinskiy/ton-address-converter-extension/README.md

 3. The input field is automatically focused
 4. Press Ctrl+V (or Cmd+V on Mac) to paste from your clipboard
 5. The extension will automatically convert and display the address in various formats
+6. Click on any address to copy it to your clipboard
-6. Alternatively, you can manually enter a TON address or public key in the input field
+7. Alternatively, you can manually enter a TON address or public key in the input field

 ## Supported Address Formats